alercah/rado/design.md

 Below follows a list of requirements that the language and engine should be able to meet.
-Requirements that I feel are required for a minimum viable product (largely, those required for a version version of ALttP and Super Metroid support) will be marked with (\*) at the beginning; the other requirements need not be implemented or even fully specced early on, so long as we can design with the possibility of later adding them in mind.
+Requirements that I feel are required for a minimum viable product (largely, those required for a version version of ALttP and Super Metroid support) will be marked with :heavy_exclamation_mark: at the beginning; the other requirements need not be implemented or even fully specced early on, so long as we can design with the possibility of later adding them in mind.
 Examples will be added for most requirements.

+Items marked with a :heavy_check_mark: were, in my estimation, properly supported in the most recent version of the design when I updated this file.
+If something is unmarked but looks complete, it's because I feel there's something missing in the design.

 ### Basic logic

-1. (\*) It should be possible to describe a list of locations, a list of items, and the requirements to acquire the items at each location.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to describe
+   a list of locations, a list of items, and the requirements to acquire the items at each location.
-1. (\*) It should be possible to write logical expressions (AND and OR) for the requirements to acquire an item. *Example: ALttP requires the bow and the hammer to defeat Helmasaur and acquire his item.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to write
+   logical expressions (AND and OR) for the requirements to acquire an item.
+   *Example: ALttP requires the bow and the hammer to defeat Helmasaur and acquire his item.*
-1. (\*) It should be possible to require multiples of a certain item, rather than just one. *Example: ALttP requires the Master Sword, which is equivalent to two progressive swords, to acquire the items on the Bombos and Ether tablets.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to require
+   multiples of a certain item, rather than just one. *Example: ALttP requires the Master Sword, which is equivalent to two progressive swords, to acquire the items on the Bombos and Ether tablets.*
-1. (\*) It should be possible to write functions expressing requirements to reuse across different parts of the code. *Example: Super Metroid requires jumping while in Morph Ball form in various places; this requirement is met by having Bombs, Power Bombs, or Spring Ball.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to write
+   functions expressing requirements to reuse across different parts of the code. *Example: Super Metroid requires jumping while in Morph Ball form in various places; this requirement is met by having Bombs, Power Bombs, or Spring Ball.*
-1. (\*) It must be possible to perform basic arithmetic, not just boolean expressions. *Example: ALttP requires certain a minimum amount of magic for certain actions; the available magic is a function that requires multiplying the number of bottles by a factor based on magic reduction level.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It must be possible to perform
+   basic arithmetic, not just boolean expressions. *Example: ALttP requires certain a minimum amount of magic for certain actions; the available magic is a function that requires multiplying the number of bottles by a factor based on magic reduction level.*
-1. (\*) It should be possible to describe a randomized requirement and a list of items that it can require. *Example: ALttP requires a random medallion to enter Misery Mire.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to describe
+   a randomized requirement and a list of items that it can require. *Example:
+   ALttP requires a random medallion to enter Misery Mire.*
-1. It should be possible for a randomized requirement to take on other types, such as booleans, integers, and enumerations.
+1. :heavy_check_mark: It should be possible for a randomized requirement to take on other types, such as booleans, integers, and enumerations.
-1. (\*) It must be possible for a negative requirement to exist. *Example: In Metroid Prime, triggering the floaty jump bug requires that the player not have the Gravity Suit.*
+1. :heavy_exclamation_mark: It must be possible for a negative requirement to exist. *Example: In Metroid Prime, triggering the floaty jump bug requires that the player not have the Gravity Suit.*
-1. (\*) It should be possible for every location, item, and randomized requirement to be given both a human-readable name and one or more identifiers which can be easily referred to.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible for every
+   location, item, and randomized requirement to be given both a human-readable name and one or more identifiers which can be easily referred to.
-1. (\*) It should be possible to factor out access requirements common to a group of locations.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to factor
+   out access requirements common to a group of locations.
 This may simply be by expressing locations as a nested set of regions. *Example: Super Metroid requires that the player pass through the lava at the entrance to Lower Norfair to enter and access any of its items.*
-1. (\*) It should be possible to support configuration parameters with various types and values (at the least, boolean, integer, enumeration) and use values of these parameters in requirements.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to support
+   configuration parameters with various types and values (at the least, boolean, integer, enumeration) and use values of these parameters in requirements.
-1. (\*) It should be possible to define a single configuration item which applies its values to a number of other items. *Example: An author defining a logic with a number of glitches wishes to define "all glitches" and "no glitches" mode which enable and disable each glitch configuration separately.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to define a single configuration item which applies its values to a number of other items. *Example: An author defining a logic with a number of glitches wishes to define "all glitches" and "no glitches" mode which enable and disable each glitch configuration separately.*

 ### Items

-1. It should be possible to mark an item as consumable, where it can be used in multiple places but only once.
-It must be easy to use in the context of complex expressions. *Exampe: Small keys in ALttP are one-use only.*
+1. :heavy_check_mark: It should be possible to mark an item as consumable, where it can be used in multiple places but only once.
+It must be easy to use in the context of complex expressions. *Example: Small keys in ALttP are one-use only.*
-1. It should be possible to track the maximum and current values of an item, and express when the player can or cannot refill it. *I don't have an example off the top of my head, but I believe that the Metroid Prime 2 logic uses this for energy in the Dark World.
-It may also be relevant in Super Metroid romhacks or door randomizers where many missile doors in a row are required and the ability or inability to refill in between matters.*
+1. :heavy_check_mark: It should be possible to track the maximum and current values of an item, and express when the player can or cannot refill it.
+   *Example: In Super Metroid, some sequences require a large amount of some items, such as hellruns in general but especially Lower Norfair, and refill points are vital such as whether the player can reach a farm spot from Bubble Mountain.*
+1. It should be possible to express that acquiring an item has some effect on consumables. *Example: In Super Metroid, acquiring an energy tank refills health, which may make certain hellruns possible that weren't otherwise.*
-1. It should be possible to mark certain items as already possessed at the start of the game, conditional on configuration. *Example: ALttP requires that Zelda be rescued to access most items, but Open Mode starts with Zelda rescued.*
+1. :heavy_check_mark: It should be possible to mark certain items as already possessed at the start of the game, conditional on configuration. *Example:
+   ALttP requires that Zelda be rescued to access most items, but Open Mode starts with Zelda rescued.*

 ### Locations